flashmob/go-guerrilla/README.md

 Releases
 ========

-(Master branch - Not officially released yet)
+(Master branch - Release Candidate 1 for v1.6)
 Large refactoring of the code.
 - Introduced "backends": modular architecture for saving email
 - Issue: Use as a package in your own projects! https://github.com/flashmob/go-guerrilla/issues/20